material-components/material-components-android/docs/components/Card.md

 If you have a draggable card, you should set an [`AccessibilityDelegate`](https://developer.android.com/reference/android/view/View.AccessibilityDelegate) on it, so that the behavior can be accessible via screen readers such as TalkBack.
-See the [draggable card section](#making-a-card-draggable) section below for more info.
+See the [draggable card section](#making-a-card-draggable) below for more info.

 ### Making a card checkable